cdransf/cd-11ty/src/posts/2018/ca-senate-passes-net-neutrality-legislation.md

 ---
 date: '2018-01-30'
+title: 'California state senate passes net neutrality legislation'
+description: "This is a positive first step and one that will, hopefully, be taken up and passed through the state house before being signed into law.
+It'll be interesting to see how this plays out with the FCC's language preemption language includes in their original order."
 draft: false
-title: California state senate passes net neutrality legislation
 tags: ['politics', 'net neutrality']
 ---